privly/privly-flask/README.md

 * All the applications found in the [Privly Applications](https://github.com/privly/privly-applications) repository.
 * Serialized JSON storage for any text content.
-* Sharing by email, domain, and IP Address.

 **Server API**